runtimeverification/plutus-core-semantics/uplc-cbor-parser.md

 Top-level function that decodes a CBOR bytestring to a pair of BitStream and TextualData.
 The sepc defines this function in a way that's not friendly for K and a straight translation will likely not work.
-This implementation matches on the major type returned by DHead to determine the constructor being decoded.
+This implementation matches on the major type and their argument returned by DHead to determine the constructor to decode.

 ```k
   syntax Int ::= "UNSIGNED_INT_TYPE" [macro]